reciprocalreviews/reciprocalapp/DESIGN.md

 - [ ] Editor-only functionality to modify the source name, description
 - [ ] Editor-only functionality to modify the newcomer gift in tokens
 - [ ] Editor-only functionality to modify submission costs in tokens, reviewing compensation in tokens.
+- [ ] Editor-only functionality to view the total number of tokens in the source and who posses them, to gauge the health of the community.
 - [ ] Minter-only functionality to create new tokens within the source's currency, to address token scarcity in the community.
+This functionality should provide guidance on best practices, including warnings about what happens if they create too many tokens.
+For example, there should be a certain number of tokens per scholar in the community at a minimum, but not so many that publishing requires no labor.
+- [ ] Editor-only functionality to convert a specific set of tokens to another source.
+(One time exchange).
+- [ ] Minter-only functionality to specify a conversion rate between one source and another, which enables scholars to independently convert their tokens from one currency to another (official exchange).
-- [ ] Editor-only functionality to view the total number of tokens in the source and who posses them, to gauge the health of the community.
+- [ ] Minter-only functionality to unify two currencies, removing the need to convert between a currency.
+Must be approved by the minters of both sources.

 The editor functionality should be as streamlined as possible for data entry, as well as prioritize error prevention.